-This system comes equipped with two serial port (one in back panel and one in front panel), one VGA port and one parallel port. all types of interface ports will be explained in this chapter.
+This system comes equipped with two serial ports and one parallel port.
+Both types of interface ports will be explained in this chapter.

 The Serial Interface: COM/ COM2

 The serial interface port is sometimes referred to as an RS-232 port or an asynchronous communication port.
 Mice, printers, modems and other peripheral devices can be connected to a serial port.
 The serial port can also be used to connect your computer with another computer system.